ravimad/Orb2015/artifact.md

 #### Minor variances from Figure 10 results

-Even though most of the percentages in the `Figure-10-data` file are identical to the data shown in Figure 10 of the paper, in a few benchmarks there is a slight difference (approximately 1 to 2 percentage) from the data shown in Figure 10.
+Even though most of the percentages in the `Figure-10-data` file are identical to the data shown in Figure 10 of the paper, in a few benchmarks there is a slight difference (approximately 1 to 2 percentage in most benchmarks) from the data shown in Figure 10.
 This is because, the results in the paper are more exhaustive and includes more top-level functions, whose evaluations require more complex drivers and manual effort.
 E.g. For the ease of artifact evaluation, the instrumented _BottomUpMergeSort_ benchmark provided fixes